privacysandbox/privacy-sandbox-demos/services/home/docs/demos/reach-measurement-with-shared-storage.md

 :::info

-_Key term_: a [worklet](https://developer.mozilla.org/docs/Web/API/Worklet) lets you run specific JavaScript functions and return information back to the requester.
+_Key term_: A [worklet](https://developer.mozilla.org/docs/Web/API/Worklet) lets you run specific JavaScript functions and return information back to the requester.
 There are different types of worklets, Shared Storage uses the [SharedStorageWorklet](https://developer.mozilla.org/docs/Web/API/SharedStorageWorklet) .
 Within a SharedStorageWorklet, you can execute JavaScript but you cannot interact or communicate with the outside page.